Marble Palace (Kolkata): Collections

 Marble Palace houses many Western sculptures, pieces of Victorian furniture, paintings by European and Indian artists, and other artifacts.
 Decorative objects include large chandeliers, clocks, floor to ceiling mirrors, urns, and royal busts.
 The house contains two paintings by Peter Paul Rubens, The Marriage of St. Catherine and The Martyrdom of St. Sebastian.
 There are also said to be two paintings by Sir Joshua Reynolds, The Infant Hercules Strangling the Serpent and Venus and Cupid.
 Other artists said to figure in the collections include Titian, Bartolomé Esteban Murillo, and John Opie.

 The collection of artifacts is lavish but random; genuinely valuable pieces of art share space with a lot of kitschy art objects of little value.
 This has caused some to feel the collection is superficial and gaudy.
 Geoffrey Moorhouse in his book Calcutta says it looks "as if they had been scavenged from job lots on the Portobello Road on a series of damp Saturday afternoons."

 Appearances in fiction

 The final scene of the French novel Le vol des cigognes de Jean-Christophe Grangé takes place in the Marble Palace.

 Access

 Because Marble Palace remains a private residence, photography is prohibited.
 Entry is free, and no permit is required for entry, now.
-IlInside the house, there are guides who give visitors a tour of the house, although the parts of the house which are still inhabited remain off-limits.
+Inside the house, there are guides who give visitors a tour of the house, although the parts of the house which are still inhabited remain off-limits.
 Marble Palace is open from 10am to 4pm on all days except Mondays and Thursdays.